 The 30 year old may be eyeing a return to the Premier League at this stage of his career and he’d be certain of getting regular games if he could remain fit – an issue that has plagued him throughout his time with both Juventus and Arsenal.

-With plenty of competition at Manchester United for first team places, Jesse Lingard enjoyed a terrific loan spell at West Ham United in the latter stages of this season and as he struggles once again for regular minutes at Old Trafford, could Lingard be tempted by a move away from the club?
+Having struggled for playing time at Manchester United, Jesse Lingard enjoyed a terrific loan spell at West Ham United in the latter stages of this season and as he struggles once again for regular football at Old Trafford, could Lingard be tempted by a move away from the club?